 What you’ll learn to do: define basic elements of a statistical investigation

-Once a psychologist has performed an experiment or study and gathered her results, she needs to organize the information in a way so that she can draw conclusions from the results.
+Once psychologists have performed an experiment or study and gathered their results, they need to organize the information in a way so that they can draw conclusions from the results.
 What does the information mean?
 Does it support or reject the hypothesis?
 Is the data valid and reliable, and is the study replicable?

 Psychologists use statistics to assist them in analyzing data, and also to give more precise measurements to describe whether something is statistically significant.
 Analyzing data using statistics enables researchers to find patterns, make claims, and share their results with others.
 In this section, you’ll learn about some of the tools that psychologists use in statistical analysis.